jgosmann/psyrun/doc/source/guide.rst

 {'a': [1, 2, 3], 'b': [4, 5, 6], 'c': [7, 7, 7]}

 So far it would have been easier to just enter the resulting dictionary in the first place.
-But the :class:`.Param` class allows to easily construct more complicated parameter spaces.
-If you multiply two :class:`.Param` instances this will result in the Cartesian product of the parameter values.
+But the `Param` class allows to easily construct more complicated parameter spaces.
+If you multiply two `Param` instances, this will result in the Cartesian product of the parameter values.

 >>> pspace = Param(a=[1, 2, 3], b=[4, 5, 6]) * Param(c=[7, 8])